The Ultimate Guide: How to Build Your First Capsule Wardrobe

 Benefits of a minimalist capsule wardrobe

 There are so many benefits to having a capsule wardrobe!
-Here are some upsides we’ve experienced first-hand.
+Here are some upsides I’ve experienced first-hand.

 Less decision fatigue

-Fewer options, fewer decisions.
-Getting dressed is easy and enjoyable when you have a small wardrobe of clothes you love, know how to wear, fit you well, and make you feel confident.
+Fewer options, fewer decisions!
+Getting dressed is easy and enjoyable when you have a small wardrobe of clothes you love, know how to wear, fit well, and make you feel confident.

 Save money